 In California, non-exempt employees are entitled to overtime if they work more than 40 hours in a week or more than eight hours in a day.
 California is one of only a handful of states that provides for daily overtime.
 Even if you work only 30 hours a week, you would still be entitled to overtime pay if you work three ten-hour days.

 The overtime premium is half of the employee's regular hourly rate of pay.
 For every overtime hour worked, the employee is entitled to his regular hourly rate plus the overtime premium.
 This is why overtime is sometimes referred to as "time and a half."

 California employers are grossly underpaying large numbers of employees who do not know they are entitled to overtime premium pay.
-Under both the California Labor Code (“Labor Code”) and the Federal Fair Labor Standards Act ("FLSA") employers are subject to very large penalties.
-These penalties are paid to the underpaid employees, for misclassifying their employees as exempt (not entitled to overtime premium pay) when their employees should be classified as non-exempt (entitled to overtime premium pay).
+Under both the California Labor Code and the Federal Fair Labor Standards Act, employers must pay damages when they misclassify workers as exempt in order to avoid paying overtime.
+Employees can recover the overtime wages they should have been paid, along with penalties in some cases.

 If you have any questions about whether you may be entitled to overtime, talk to an experienced employment lawyer.
 The statue of limitations for unpaid wages is up to four years (when coupled with an unfair business practices claim), so employees and former employees can recover unpaid wages that were due up to four years prior to filing a claim.